miccheng/test-automation-workshop/docs/exercises/exercise11.md

     - This will import the files needed for the test code.
     - We will also import the Vue component that we just created in step 2 (i.e. `TodoActions.vue`)
-    - And we created a place holder for the test function.
+    - And we created a placeholder for the test function.

 6. Let's add the first test (i.e. _**"it should hide clear completed button when no To Do completed"**_):